 The effectiveness of our programs is independently assessed.

-For example, research conducted by RMIT University (Australia) in 2012 shows Saver Plus has a lasting impact on building a long-term savings habit, overall confidence and economic and social inclusion of those involved, with:
+For example, research conducted by RMIT University (Australia) in 2012 shows Saver Plus has a lasting impact on building a savings habit, overall confidence and economic and social inclusion of those involved, with:

 - 87% of participants continuing to save at the same rate or more, up to three years after completing the program